-Spring in the mountains!
-It’s a fun time mixed with sunny days, mountaintop picnics, live outdoor concerts, après parties, and skiing in T-shirts and sunglasses.
-However, with all the festivities and potential for late season storms, it’s also a good time to remind everyone about the subject of “Mountain Etiquette”.
+The start of a new ski season!
+It’s a fun time mixed with powder days, holiday festivities, free concerts, après parties, and new lift and terrain openings.
+However, it’s also a good time to remind everyone about the subject of “Mountain Etiquette”.
 What was once standard knowledge obtained during years of experience has now morphed into a balancing act between “anger management” and “mindful diplomacy”.
 Therefore, in order to maximize your inner peace while on the hill, we’ve compiled the ultimate guide to practicing excellent ‘Mountain Etiquette’.

 The first place to start is the Responsibility Code.
 This code is basically the “10 Commandments” of the ski industry and is usually posted on all signage and promotional materials at almost every major ski resort.
 If you are unfamiliar with it, read it and do your best to know it.
 In a perfect world, understanding the code would be a pre-requisite to buying a ski pass, comparable to passing your written test before obtaining a driver’s license.
 If only we could be so fortunate!

 However, “knowing the code” is only the beginning.
 Without further ado, here are the DO’s and DON’T’s of skiing/riding etiquette broken out in the following categories: Lift Lines, Chairlifts, Gondola, Skiing/Riding, and some Final Thoughts.

 - DO NOT put on your skis or snowboard at the entrance to the lift line (aka ‘the maze’) OR at the top of the maze thus blocking all traffic into and within the lift line.
 Instead, please do this out of the way of others and prior to getting in the line and having your pass scanned